zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   be prioritized depending on application needs.
   See :ref:`traffic-class-support` for more details.

+* **Websocket** Websocket (RFC 6455) server side functionality is supported.
+  The HTTP server API will enable websocket support if :option:`CONFIG_WEBSOCKET` is enabled.
+Client side websocket functionality is currently not supported by the websocket API.
+  See :ref:`websocket-server-sample` for information how to use the API.

 Additionally these network technologies (link layers) are supported in Zephyr OS v1.7 and later: